searls/rubbycop/manual/basic_usage.md

 end
 ```

-Running RuboCop on it (assuming it's in a file named `test.rb`) would produce the following report:
+Running RubbyCop on it (assuming it's in a file named `test.rb`) would produce the following report:

 ```
 Inspecting 1 file